Requirements for the Yachtmaster Offshore exam

 Complete STCW Basic Safety Training then the RYA/MCA Yachtmaster Offshore certificate will be endorsed to allow the holder to skipper a commercial or privately owned vessel up to 200 gross tones, which may be greater than 24m in length.

-If you are considering a Yachtmaster Prep course then as well as the requirements above it would help you if you did some background reading before your prep week.
-We are not suggesting you must complete the list below, nor are we saying that the skills will not be covered.
-It will be beneficial to you and allow us to spend more time on the practical skills.
+If you are considering a Yachtmaster Prep course then as well as the sea time requirements above it would help you if you did some background reading before your prep course.
+It would help if you had a good knowledge of the following:

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals